rich-iannone/PuffR/README.md

 While CALPUFF is indeed great, the workflow for atmospheric dispersion modelling with CALPUFF needs to be reconsidered, both in the interest of saving time and also for ensuring that the quality of inputs is higher.
 Here are some ways that the PuffR package might provide some value:

-— allow the user to provide a minimal set of parameters--we can then rely on a very sensible selection of defaults for PuffR to go to town by: (1) collecting the best publicly available data, (2) processing the collected data into valid CAL* input files, (3) running the models by the most efficient means possible, and (4) providing informative model output results and data visualizations
+— allow the user to provide a minimal set of parameters--we can then rely on a very sensible selection of defaults for PuffR to: (1) collect the best publicly available data, (2) process the collected data to generate model inputs, (3) perform model computations by the most efficient means possible, and (4) provide informative model output results and data visualizations

 — include the ability to store presets (e.g., for model domains, receptors, emissions sources, etc.) that can be shared across projects